dfinity/motoko/design/IDL.md

 #### Types

-`T` maps an IDL type to a byte sequence representing that type.
+`T` maps an Candid type to a byte sequence representing that type.
 Each type constructor is encoded as a negative opcode;
 positive numbers index auxiliary *type definitions* that define more complex types.
 We assume that the fields in a record or function type are sorted by increasing id and the methods in an actor are sorted by name.